chinmoy12c/autopsy/DOCUMENTATION.md

 ## ASA decoder

-If the `decode` button for a core dump is clicked for the first time, Autopsy will submit the contents of `decoder.txt` to the ASA traceback decoder and display the output.
-Autopsy saves the output in `decoder_output.html` and reads from this file instead during subsequent runs.
+If the `decode` button for a core dump is clicked for the first time, GDB is launched in order to extract register values from the crashed thread.
+These are used to compile `decoder.txt`, which can be inputted into the [ASA traceback decoder](http://asa-decoder/asadecoder.php) to list possible bugs that caused the crash.
+Autopsy submits the contents of `decoder.txt` to the ASA traceback decoder and displays the output.
+Autopsy saves this output in `decoder_output.html` and reads from this file instead during subsequent runs.

 ## Running GDB